ironhacks/ironhacks-app/README.md

 #### Deleting a thread

 Here we first remove the commentID reference from the thread documment and then we delete the comment from the database.
-After this we reaload the comment to refresh the view.
+After this we reload the comment to refresh the view.

 To delete the whole thread we use ```deleteThread```: